-Presidents' Day is a great excuse for a long and relaxing weekend, but it's also an excellent time to take advantage of terrific holiday sales.
+Presidents' Day is a great excuse for a long and relaxing weekend, but it's also an excellent time to take advantage of terrific holiday sales — many of which are now underway!
 These events boast deals on everything from electronics to mattresses.

 Ready to shop?
-Check out our guide below to Presidents' Day sales in 2021, including when they start and the kinds of savings to watch for.
+Check out our guide below to Presidents' Day sales in 2021, including when they started and the kinds of savings to watch for.

 When Is Presidents' Day 2021?